What obstacles will the world's first social robot, priced at US$749, face in entering China?

 Recommend

-How to analyze retention data and reduce user churn?
+How to analyze data in product operations?